opensaucebaus/cpanel-tools/6.MAILSYNC PLUGIN FOR WHM/README.txt

 Logs are saved to:

 /tmp/MailSync/install.log

 ✅ Post-Install
-Visit WHM → Plugins → MailSync to confirm the plugin appears.
+##Visit WHM → Plugins → MailSync to confirm the plugin appears.## - you may need to hard refresh the page after installing it before it appears

 Tail the log for errors: